OCO Giving Thanks Event to Host Art Auction

-The OCO Art Auction will feature a collection of paintings, drawings, stylish photographs and more that will be available via a silent auction that will take place during “Giving Thanks.”
+The OCO art auction will feature a collection of paintings, drawings, stylish photographs and more that will be available via a silent auction that will take place during OCO’s annual “Giving Thanks” event.

-“We’re excited to be adding the OCO Art Auction to “Giving Thanks”, said OCO Development Coordinator Bridget Dolbear.
-“It’s a rare opportunity to own a truly unique, one a kind piece of artwork.
+“We’re excited to be adding the OCO art auction to ‘Giving Thanks,’” said OCO Development Coordinator Dolbear.
+“It’s a rare opportunity to own a truly unique piece of artwork.
 It was interesting to see how many talented artists have ties to OCO.”

-With each artist donating their time, talent and artwork to OCO, the proceeds will support OCO’s “Building Futures, Changing Lives” initiative, which focuses on empowering people to create a better life for themselves and their families and improves the quality of life in our communities as a result.
+With each artist donating their time, talent and artwork to OCO the proceeds from the auction will support OCO’s “Building Futures, Changing Lives” initiative, which focuses on empowering people to create a better life for themselves and their families and improves the quality of life in our communities as a result.

 Wine and beer samples from Eagle Beverage will be expertly paired with the foods featured at each station.